macmanes-lab/protocols/TagSeq.md

 #### 21) Second Round Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers: 45 minutes

-  - Add 0.8x reaction volume SPRI beads (40 uL) to the sample in new tubes, and mix up/down 10x
+  - Add 0.8x reaction volume AMPure XP Beads (40 uL) to the sample in new tubes, and mix up/down 10x
-****Shishkin says use a 0.7x (17.5 uL) ampure beads
+****Shishkin says use a 0.7x (17.5 uL) AMPure beads
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
-  - Repeat 80% EtOH wash, and let air dry for 3min (how many minutes???)
+  - Repeat 80% EtOH wash, spin down, and let air dry for 3min
-  - Elute off beads with 25 uL 1x low TE (10 mM Tris, 0.1M EDTA)
+  - Elute off beads with 25 uL 1x low TE (10 mM Tris, 0.1mM EDTA)

 #### 22) Check quantity/quality on Tapestation.
 40 minutes